Functional Cognition Performance Assessment

 Standards & compliance context

-- This template supports functional documentation commonly used in healthcare, rehabilitation, and case management workflows aligned with professional standards of practice and recordkeeping expectations.
+- This template supports structured functional documentation commonly used in rehabilitation and care settings, but it should be applied within the observer’s scope of practice and local policy.

 General regulatory context for orientation only — verify current requirements with counsel or the relevant agency before relying on this template for compliance.